onwardfave/ecommerce-app/README.md

 The Nginx load balancer plays a crucial role in the microservices architecture of the e-commerce application.
 It sits in front of the user authentication, product management, and order processing services as a reverse proxy, directing incoming HTTP requests to the appropriate service based on the request path.
 Here's how it integrates with the system:

-#### Nginx Load Balancer Integration

-Functionality:
-Routing: Nginx evaluates incoming requests and forwards them to the corresponding microservice.
-For example, requests to /api/v0/auth are routed to the Auth Service.
-Load Distribution: In a production environment, Nginx can distribute incoming traffic across multiple instances of a microservice, providing load balancing to ensure even utilization of resources.
-High Availability: By monitoring the health of microservice instances, Nginx can reroute traffic away from unhealthy instances to maintain availability.
-Deployment:
-In local development, Nginx is configured within a Docker container specified in the docker-compose.yml file.
-It uses the Docker network to communicate with microservice containers.
-In Kubernetes, an Nginx Ingress Controller is used to achieve similar functionality.
-It acts as an entry point for all HTTP requests coming into the Kubernetes cluster.
-Configuration:
-The Nginx configuration file (nginx.conf) includes upstream definitions for each microservice and location blocks within the server context to define routing rules.
-SSL termination can be configured at the Nginx level, providing secure HTTPS communication.
-Benefits:
-Security: By centralizing entry into the application through Nginx, security measures like SSL/TLS, rate limiting, and IP filtering can be managed efficiently.
-Simplicity: Developers can run a single Nginx instance to manage traffic to all microservices, simplifying the network architecture.
-Performance: Nginx is highly performant and can handle a large number of concurrent connections with minimal resource usage.
-The implementation details and configuration specifics of the Nginx load balancer are documented within the nginx directory of the repository, and deployment instructions for both local and Kubernetes environments are provided.
-The use of Nginx enhances the scalability, reliability, and security of the e-commerce application.

 ### Database Integration

 MySQL database is used for persistent storage.